asengupta/avishek.net/_posts/2021-04-24-vector-calculus-lagrange-multipliers.md

 **Note**: This article pulls a lot of understanding together, so be sure to have understood the material in [Vector Calculus: Graphs, Level Sets, and Linear Manifolds]({%post_url 2021-04-20-vector-calculus-simple-manifolds%}), before delving into this article, or you might get thoroughly confused.

-- Implicit Function Theorem
 - Constrained Critical Points
 - Lagrangian Formulation without Paramterisation
+- Implicit Function Theorem

 We start with two important ideas that we reviewed.

-- Function Composition and Functions as Objects
+- Function Composition
-- Chain Rule
+- Chain Rule and Functions as Objects
 - Constraints are not necessarily linear

-## Functions are Objects
+## Function Composition and Functions as Objects
 Let us assume that:

 $$